Lightspeed is a cloud-based platform that gives you access to manage your business from anywhere. In store. At home. On the road.

 Often, service providers will supply an entry-level consumer/home grade router which is not suitable for commercial environments.
 We recommend using a higher grade of equipment to compliment your setup.

-When deciding what router is best for your Kounta venue, our Pro’s recommend looking for the following technologies and features to ensure optimal performance.
+When deciding what router is best for your Lightspeed venue, our Pro’s recommend looking for the following technologies and features to ensure optimal performance.

 This ensures you are using a router that can talk to your latest generation tablet or computer in the fastest and most reliable way.